 Should I take a trial class?
 We don’t think that a trial class is particularly useful in making your decision about whether to begin Aikido training.
 It's usually better to observe a class.
 Aikido is challenging, especially during the first two to three months when you are learning the basics.
 Because it usually takes this long to complete the initial phase of training, it can be hard to appreciate Aikido in one class.
 However, if you feel you can't make a decision otherwise, you can take a trial class at no charge.

 Are there separate beginners classes?
-There are two "Beginners/Basics" classes each week.
-These classes focus on basic movements and techniques, but are open to students of all levels.
-Beginners may also start in the mixed level classes.
+We offer a four week Introductory Program This program focuses on basic movements and techniques, and is often attended by students of all levels.
+Beginners may also start in the regular Adult program.
 In either case, we will work with you individually while you learn the most basic movements and techniques.
 After the first few classes, you will be able to follow most movements, but at a slow pace.
 This is the traditional way of teaching beginners in Aikido, and although it might seem intimidating at first, it does work and provides and smooth path for progress.

 What fees are involved?
-Membership fees are paid monthly and entitle the student to take all classes (except Iaido).
-There also is a one-time registration fee.
+Membership fees are paid monthly and entitle the student to take all classes.
 Please call or come visit the dojo for more information about fees.

 What equipment do I need?
 You will need a standard medium weight white Judo style practice uniform, or “gi”.
 That is the only required equipment.
-(You can purchase a gi at Framingham Aikikai.)
+(You can purchase a gi at Framingham Aikikai or elsewhere.)
 Women usually wear a white t-shirt or tank top under their gi.